Net financial debt plus equity

 Sulphur dioxide (SO2)

 A gas consisting of sulphur and oxygen that is formed in combustion of sulphur-containing fuels, such as oil.
-In contact with moist air, sulphur dioxide is converted into nitric acid, which creates acid rain.
+In contact with moist air, sulphur dioxide is converted into sulphuric acid, which creates acid rain.

 By-product of the sulphate pulp process used for making soft soap, paints, biodiesel and other products.